 - Housing expenses may include unanticipated expenses in securing housing and/or rent for residential students after the closure of campus housing in March.
 This may also include difficulty in making rent or mortgage payments due to income loss from this economic disruption.

 Is there a deadline to apply for CARES Emergency Assistance Grant?

-Yes.
-The application deadline is July 15, 2020.
 Applications will be considered on a first-come, first served basis until all funds are depleted.
 All students should apply as soon as possible.